Change validator options#

 If you haven’t connected the LEDGER device, there’s a message in the Desktop Wallet saying Waiting for connection until you connect the LEDGER device.
 Enter your PIN code on the LEDGER device.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.

-Wait for the message in the Desktop Wallet saying Open the Concordium application on your Ledger Nano S or Open the Concordium application on your Ledger Nano S Plus.
+Wait for the message in the Desktop Wallet saying Open the Concordium application on your Ledger device.
 On the LEDGER device, press the right button to navigate to the Concordium app, and then press both buttons to open the app.
 The LEDGER device says Concordium is ready.
 Wait for the message in the Desktop Wallet saying LEDGER device is ready.

 In the Desktop Wallet, Verify that the Transaction details are as you intended, select I am sure that the proposed changes are correct, and then select Generate and Sign.